French Exit (2020 film): Plot

+On the ship passage to Europe, Malcolm meets the fortune teller Madeleine, who predicts the death of a passenger, which occurs shortly afterwards.
+Madeleine recognizes the connection between the cat Small Frank and her deceased husband, Franklin Price.

+Once in Paris, Frances befriends her neighbor, Mme.
+Reynard.
+After Frances tries to strangle Small Frank, it escapes.
+Frances hires private investigator Julius to find Madeleine, who then holds a séance in which Franklin speaks to them.
+In flashbacks, the audience learns of the death of Franklin, whom Frances found lying dead on the bed with the cat sitting on it, but only informed the police days later.
+Malcolm questions his birth and Frances explains that Franklin left them both immediately afterwards.

+Malcolm calls his fiancée, Susan, whom he left behind in New York.
+However, she is back together with her previous fiancé, Tom.
+The two visit Malcolm in the Paris apartment, as Susan has feelings for him after Malcolm's call.
+Tom leaves Paris after a confrontation and Susan stays with Malcolm.

+In a second séance with Madeleine alone, Frances gets even with Franklin.
+Frances then walks through the streets of Paris, pursued by Small Frank.

+The movie ends with the continuation of the flashback, in which Frances picks Malcolm up from school and tells him that, from now on, he will have to get along with her.

 Cast

 Production

 It was announced in May 2019 that Michelle Pfeiffer, Lucas Hedges and Tracy Letts were cast in the film, with Azazel Jacobs directing and the novel's author Patrick deWitt writing the screenplay.
 Danielle Macdonald was cast in October.

 Filming

 Principal photography began in October 2019, with Paris and Montreal as the filming locations.

 Release

-In September 2019, Sony Pictures Classics acquired distribution rights to the film.
+In September 2019, Sony Pictures Classics acquired distribution rights to the film for the U.S., U.K., Germany, France, Italy, Japan, China and worldwide airlines; its sister company Sony Pictures Worldwide Acquisitions had previously acquired all other rights excluding Canada and Switzerland.
 It had its world premiere at the New York Film Festival on October 10, 2020.

 On August 20, 2020, the studio scheduled the film to be released on February 12, 2021.
 In February 2021, it was announced the film would begin a limited release in New York City and Los Angeles on February 12, before going wide on April 2.

 It was selected to be presented to Berlin Film Festival in the section Berlin Special Titles.